-If there is any issue in the client-caregiver relationship, or if you have any complaint about how services are being rendered, an immediate staff visit will be scheduled.
-Again, we don’t charge any fees for such urgent or remediation visits.
+If there is any issue in the client-caregiver relationship, or if you have any complaint, an immediate staff visit will be scheduled.
+Again, we don’t charge any fees for complaint-related or remediation visits.

-The only situation in which we charge for nurse or supervisory visits is if you require more frequent visits than what is recommended in your plan of care.
+The only situation in which we charge for nurse or other supervisory visits is if, for peace-of-mind purposes, you require more frequent visits than what is recommended in your plan of care.
 For instance, if the nurse assessment indicates that two monthly visits are recommended in your case, but you prefer that it be done weekly, you’ll be charged a low fee for each additional visit.